zero-one01/pass-winmenu/README.md

 powershell> gpg --gen-key
 ```

 Follow the instructions to generate your GPG keys.
-If it asks you what kind of keys
-you want to generate, don't pick any of the `sign only` options, as they don't
-include an encryption key, which is required for encrypting passwords.
-The default, RSA and RSA, is recommended.

-When it asks you for an email address, remember that address, as you'll need to enter
-it again in a bit.

-Finally, you'll be asked to enter a passphrase.
-Make sure this is a very secure,
+You'll be asked to enter a passphrase, this is the passphrase that you will use to decrypt your passwords, so make sure it is secure enough.
-unique passphrase, as it can be used to decrypt all your passwords, but don't
-make it *too* hard  to enter, since you'll need to enter it regularly.

 ### Creating a new password store: